 What is the Impact of New Weebly App Center?

 Well, at the outlook this looks like a great concept of allowing third parties to sell their apps through a channelized process.
-But there are lot of concern considering the way Weebly handles things.
+But there are lot of concerns considering the way Weebly handles things.

 Problems and Support with Third Party Apps